redhat-na-ssa/gpu-workshop/README.md

 Now the system should be ready to run a gpu workload.

-A simple test using Tensorflow.
+Run a simple test to validate the software stack.

 Create a python environment and install tensorflow.